-Welcome Hispanic Issues Section Members and Future Members!
+Welcome Hispanic Issues Section Members and Section meeting at the Annual State Bar Meeting in

 I am honored to be your Chair of the Hispanic Issues Section for the 2019-2020 year.
 The term "Hispanic Issues" encompasses a very broad definition.
 One of the most prevalent issues that has affected Hispanic communities in our nation in recent times has been the issue of immigration.
 The immigration issue has undoubtedly caused strong emotions from various people, including animosity towards immigrants.